hzi-bifo/seq2geno/README.md

 GPLv3 (please refer to LICENSE)

 ### <a name="contact"></a>Contact
-Please open an issue here or contact Tzu-Hao Kuo (Tzu-Hao.Kuo@helmhotz-hzi.de).
+Please open an issue here or contact Tzu-Hao Kuo (Tzu-Hao.Kuo@helmholtz-hzi.de).
 We will need to know how to reproduce the problem.

 ### <a name="citation"></a>Citation